Learning Egocentric In-Hand Object Segmentation through Weak Supervision from Human Narrations

 The entire \ours model is trained end-to-end by jointly optimizing the objectives from both stages.
 The total loss is a weighted sum of the three components:

 where $\lambda_N$, $\lambda_I$, and $\lambda_C$ are hyperparameters that balance the contributions of the noun-object alignment, interaction matching, and contactness losses, respectively.

-At inference time, we discard Stage 1 and the narrations entirely.
-For a given image, we use Stage 2 to make a prediction.
+At inference time, we discard Stage 1 and the narrations entirely, using only Stage 2 to make predictions.
 Specifically, we use the matching head to find the object most likely in contact with each hand.
-If the contactness head outputs a score below 0.5 for that object, the hand is considered in contact with none of the objects.
+If the contactness head outputs a score below 0.5, the hand is considered not in contact with any objects.